vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "You don't need to see the whole staircase, just take the first step." - Martin Luther King Jr.
 > 1. "The biggest risk is not taking any risk." - Mark Zuckerberg
 > 1. "You are one decision away from a completely different life." - Anonymous
-> 1. "Happiness is not by chance, but by choice." - Jim Rohn
 > 1. "Don't let yesterday take up too much of today." - Will Rogers
 > 1. "Invest in yourself; it's the best investment you'll ever make." - Anonymous
 > 1. "I have not failed.
 I've just found 10,000 ways that won't work." - Thomas Edison